Anal Infection (Perianal Fistula or Anal Furunculosis)

 You need not worry that daily antiseptic cleaning might harm your German Shepherd's delicate skin, but if you do you can afterwards apply a flimsy coating of ClearSkin-E Cream - which can work wonders on your dog's skin, as well as on your own.
 Make sure that you and the cloth won't touch the tube after you or the cloth have touched your dog's anal area.
 Always wash your hands thoroughly with an antiseptic lotion before you apply any care product to your dog, and afterwards again.

-Once an Anal Infection occurs, treatment is difficult - as with all chronic diseases.
+Once an Anal Infection occurs, treatment is difficult - as with all chronic disorders.
 If you notice it early and the condition is mild, you can attempt home treatment: Spray a strong antiseptic wound wash directly around your dog's anus area, three times a day.
 Continue with this treatment until at least one full week after the infection seems to have disappeared.

 Whenever you cleanse the anus area before spraying the antiseptic wound wash, use a lint-free, clean cloth and move from the outer, yet seemingly unaffected areas, to the inner, clearly affected areas in one straight line.
 Then use a different piece of cloth and repeat, now moving on a different imaginary line.
 Repeat until you've covered the 360 degrees around and towards the anus.
 The direction of the movements during cleansing is crucial: Do not spread the bacteria from the clearly more affected area to the yet seemingly unaffected areas!